oskar-st/misamisa/static/README.md

 ### Watch Mode (Development)

-Watch SCSS files and automatically compile on changes:
+Watch SCSS and JS files and automatically compile on changes:

 ```bash
 npm run dev
 ```

 This will:
-- Watch all SCSS files for changes
+- Watch all SCSS and JS files for changes
-- Compile to expanded CSS (easier to debug)
+- Compile to expanded CSS and JS (easier to debug)
 - Generate source maps for debugging

 ### Production Build